T

 landmark

-A stunning Zen Buddhist temple, its top two floors are completely covered in gold leaf, shimmering beautifully against the surrounding pond and gardens.
-It's one of Kyoto's most iconic sights.
+A stunning Zen Buddhist temple whose top two floors are completely covered in gold leaf.
+It's set against a beautiful pond and meticulously maintained gardens.

 2. Midday